Transnavigators/Transduino/README.md

 ## Encoder Interface (SPI)

 The Arduino communicates with the Quadrature Encoder Buffer over SPI.
-The buffer chip is used to count the pulses for each encoder because the [1024 P/R encoders](https://www.sparkfun.com/products/11102) send out pulses faster than the Arduino can count.
-The Encoder Buffer chip counts the number of pulses for each encoder.
+The buffer chip is used to count pulses for each encoder because the [1024 P/R encoders](https://www.sparkfun.com/products/11102) send out pulses faster than the Arduino can count.

 The select pin for Encoder 1 is 7 (`ENCODER1_SELECT_PIN`) and the select pin for encoder 2 is pin 8 (`ENCODER2_SELECT_PIN`).